 – Ferguson, Missouri (writing for Christianity Today)

-– And of course, my college town of Columbia, Missouri (writing for the Columbia Missourian, Columbia Faith & Values, The Maneater student newspaper, and Christianity Today).
+– And of course, my college town of Columbia, Missouri (writing for the Columbia Missourian, Columbia Faith & Values, and Christianity Today).

-While studying abroad in Rwanda, I visited many local churches and found that some survivors of the 1994 genocide had sought healing in the booming Pentecostal and charismatic churches.
-I wrote a story about the country’s religious transformation for Christianity Today.
-I listened to genocide survivors tell of the horrors they had endured…and of the redemption they found in the end.
-It was one of the hardest but most rewarding stories I’ve ever written.
+While studying abroad in Rwanda, I visited local churches and met people who had survived the genocide.
+I listened to Rwandan Christians share their experiences with trauma and faith, and I wrote an article about the country’s religious transformation for Christianity Today.
+It was one of the hardest yet most meaningful stories I’ve ever written.

 Where It All Began

 My interest in religion writing and international news dates back to high school, when I became a contributing writer for CT’s Ignite Your Faith magazine and the global issues blogger for Teen Ink.
-In college, I quickly picked up the religion beat for our student newspaper The Maneater and later reported on many stories about race or religion for the Columbia Missourian.
-I love writing about faith, diversity, and social justice.
+In college, I quickly picked up the religion beat for our student newspaper The Maneater and later reported on many stories about race or religion for the Columbia Missourian and UrbanFaith.com.
+I interned for The Chicago Reporter, covering race and criminal justice, and for InterVarsity Press, editing Christian books.

 See My Work